Contributed By Simpson Thacher & Bartlett LLP

 The most common form of exit is by way of an auction sale to strategic trade buyers, other private equity funds or longer-term institutional investors, such as pension funds.
 In addition, IPOs are common where the IPO market conditions are good.
 It is relatively unusual for private equity funds to reinvest or stay invested alongside the buyer, due to their fixed life fund structure.
 However, occasionally they will reinvest for a period, and funds with longer fund lives have more flexibility to do so.

-The quid pro quo for a drag right is a tag right, whereby the minority shareholders have a contractual right to "tag along" to the sale by the majority shareholder.
-This means that if the private equity majority shareholder sells a majority stake to a third party buyer, the minority shareholders are entitled to sell to the same buyer on the same terms.
+The quid pro quo for a drag right is a tag-along right to the sale by the majority shareholder.
+This means that if the private equity majority shareholder sells a majority stake to a third-party buyer, the minority shareholders are entitled to sell to the same buyer on the same terms.

 Where a company is listed, it is common in the UK market for the private equity sponsor selling shareholder to be "locked up" for six months, with management sellers locked up for a longer period, usually 12 months.
 Relationship agreements are usually put in place between the private equity sponsor seller and the listed company.